censorship-no-archive/ceno1/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/equalitie/ceno/master/ceno-box/installCENO.sh)"
 ```

-CENOBox will open a new Firefox or Chrome window with a customized profile.
-Remember that you are protected by CENO only when you are using that browser
-window to visit websites, and only when CENO Router plugin status is active,
-which it is by default.

-Once you have installed CENOBox in your system, you can re-open a protected
+Once you have installed CENOBox in your system, you can open a protected
 browser window by navigating to the CENOBox directory and using the `CENO.sh`
 script: